 A strong corporate culture

 Project management expertise and a management approach based on empowerment have always been a feature of Bouygues’ corporate culture, founded on the values of respect, trust and fairness shared by its five subsidiaries.

 Bouygues knows how to keep capital expenditure under control while generating cash flows on a regular basis.
 It carries little debt and has a very substantial cash surplus.
 Drawing on these strengths, Bouygues has paid out a regular dividend to shareholders.
 The average dividend yield was 4,3% in 2017.

 A focus on stable long-term markets

-Very substantial infrastructure and housing needs exist worldwide and there is increasing demand from customers for sustainable construction (in the form of passive or positive-energy buildings, for example) and sparing use of resources.
-Bouygues has developed acknowledged expertise in these areas, distinguishing the Group from its rivals, giving it a competitive edge and enabling it to grow strongly on international markets (Bouygues Construction and Colas generated 53% of their sales outside France in 2015).
+Very substantial infrastructure and housing needs exist worldwide and there is increasing demand from customers for sustainable construction and the sparing use of resources (see the Group’s commitments for a sustainable and desirable urban environment).
+Bouygues has developed acknowledged expertise in these areas, distinguishing it from its rivals, giving it a competitive edge and enabling it to grow strongly on international markets (Bouygues Construction and Colas generated 57% of their order book outside France in 2017).